Can dogs sense thunderstorms?

 Try a pressure wrap

-Like swaddling an infant, a thunder wrap, vest, jacket, or shirt applies a gentle, constant pressure to your dog’s torso helping release calming hormones and endorphins.
+Like swaddling an infant, a thunder shirt, vest, jacket, or wrap applies a gentle, constant pressure to your dog’s torso helping release calming hormones and endorphins.
 They’re said to help calm pets in stressful situations, like during a storm, fireworks, trips to the vet, and more.

-Top tip: If you’re dog doesn’t like Velcro (usually found on thunder wraps) then try sitting with them under a weighted blanket or just cuddling with them on the sofa.
+Top tip: If your dog doesn’t like Velcro (usually found on thunder wraps) then try sitting with them under a weighted blanket or just cuddling with them on the sofa.

 Speak to your vet